-- Bone marrow biopsy: During this procedure, a small amount of bone marrow is taken from the bone in your hip.
-This test helps caregivers find out which type of leukemia you have.
+- A bone marrow biopsy is a procedure to take a sample of bone marrow from your hip bone.
+This test helps healthcare providers find out which type of leukemia you have.

 How is ALL treated?

-You may get treatment in phases.
-In the first phase, caregivers will give you treatments to make your AML go into remission.
+Treatment may depend on the results of testing.
+You will get treatment in 2 phases.
+In the first phase, healthcare providers will give you treatments to make your ALL go into remission.
+This phase can sometimes take several years.
 Remission means there are no longer any signs of leukemia.
-After you are in remission, you will get the next phase of treatment called post-remission treatment.
-The goal of this phase it to kill any hidden leukemia cells and help you stay in remission.
-Treatments may include the following:
+After you are in remission, you will get postremission treatment.
+The goal of this phase is to kill any hidden leukemia cells and help you stay in remission.
+The following treatments may be given in either stage:

-- Chemotherapy: This medicine is also called chemo.
-It is used to kill cancer cells.
-Your caregiver may give you two or more kinds of chemotherapy.
+- Chemotherapy is used to kill cancer cells.
+Your healthcare provider may give you 2 or more kinds of chemotherapy.

-- Radiation: Radiation shrinks tumors and kills cancer cells with x-rays or gamma rays.
+- Radiation therapy shrinks tumors and kills cancer cells with x-rays or gamma rays.
 It may be given alone or with chemotherapy to treat cancer.